Operator Shifting for General Noisy Matrix Systems

 \section{Related Work}

-As we discussed earlier, the \emph{operator augmentation} framework for elliptic problems was originally proposed and analyzed in \cite{etter2020operator}.
-However, the paper \cite{etter2020operator} only considers the elliptic case and does not study the general matrix case.

-The spirit of operator augmentation derives from Stein Estimation \cite{james1992estimation}.
-In their seminal paper, James and Stein consider the high dimensional problem of estimating a parameter corrupted by noise and show that the standard Pitman estimator is always inadmissible because appropriately shrinking the Pitman estimate towards the origin produces an estimator with strictly better risk.
-At a fundamental level, one can frame our work as taking this idea and applying it to the novel setting of matrices corrupted by noise.
+As discussed in the previous section, operator shifting is heavily inspired by the work of James and Stein.
+Stein's original paper \cite{stein1956inadmissibility} proved the relatively shocking conclusion that in dimensions $\geq 3$, the standard estimator is actually \emph{inadmissible} for the quadratic loss, as shrinking the estimate towards any fixed point by an appropriately chosen amount will always reduce loss in expectation.
+This idea was later refined by James and Stein in their paper on estimation under quadratic loss \cite{james1992estimation}.
+Fundamentally, we view our work as taking this idea and applying it to the novel setting of matrices corrupted by noise.

-A pertinent area of the literature related to our work is \emph{model uncertainty}.
-Quantifying and representing model uncertainty is important in many different fields of computational science, ranging from structural dynamics \cite{soize2005comprehensive} to weather and climate prediction \cite{palmer2005representing}.
-However, work relating to model or parameter uncertainty is usually domain specific and focuses more on establishing a model for uncertainty than it does on trying to reduce error in the resulting predictions.
-In contrast, our work focuses entirely on reducing error, rather than quantifying it.
-Our work is also not restricted to a particular domain, class of problems, or randomness structure, as long as those problems are linear.